Uganda Broadcasting Corporation: Re-organization

 When he assumed office in 2016, Frank Tumwebaze, the Information and ICT Minister, established an ad-hoc committee to look into the affairs of the broadcaster.
 The ad-hoc committee found that UBC was in debt and had too many employees, whom it paid poorly and utilized them sub-optimally, among other infractions.

 A team was set up to address the short-comings.
 The pay-roll was reduced from 525 to 349 people.
 To weed out the 176 who need to be let go, all 525 members of staff were instructed to re-apply, if interested.
 Those who opt for retirement or early retirement would be provided with appropriate retirement packages.

-The changes, which are expected to take effect starting July 2018, are projected to reduce the wage bill from USh 4.5 billion (approximately US$1.25 million) annually to USh 3.5 billion (approximately US$955,000).
+The changes, which were expected to take effect starting July 2018, were projected to reduce the wage bill from USh 4.5 billion (approximately US$1.25 million) annually to USh 3.5 billion (approximately US$955,000).

 In October 2018, the company hired Maurice Mugisha, formerly "Head of News Production" at NTV Uganda, to serve as its new Deputy Managing Director.

+Operations

+The Uganda Broadcasting Corporation owns five radio stations, three of them general and two of them exclusively over FM (Star FM in Luganda and Magic FM which started in mid-2008).
+The three core networks were the Red network (North/West Nile, in English, Alur, Kakwa, Kinubi, Lugbara, Madi and Luo), the Blue network (Central/Southern, in Runyoro-Rutoro, Luganda, Rwamba, Rukonzo, Urufumbira and Ruruli) and the Butebo network (East/Northeast, in Lusoka, Nyakarimojong, Ateso, Kumam, Lumasaba, Lunyole-Lusamia, Lugwe, Adhola, Kupsabiny and Lugwere).
+These networks are grouped according to the primary languages spoken in their respective areas.

+UBC operates one television channel, UBC TV.
+As of the late 2000s, the channel's terrestrial network was received in 60% of the country, the widest coverage compared to its private competitors.